My AI policy

 I don’t put confidential client information into AI services, and I don’t use AI as a replacement for supervision.

-From time to time I do use AI to explore psychotherapeutic themes and ideas, and to help with research on topics I want to explore further.
+From time to time I use AI to explore psychotherapeutic themes and ideas, and to help with research on topics I want to explore further.
 I’ll generally use Gemini and NotebookLM for this.
-Both are Google services that are set not to use my interactions for learning, for what it’s worth.
+Both are Google services that are set not to use my interactions for learning, apparently.

 So how about your use of AI?